NightFaust/til/csharp/ef-functions.md

 # EF Functions

-In Entity Framework in C#, some SQL Functions are not correctly 'converted'.
+In the Entity Framework in C#, some SQL functions are not 'converted' correctly.
-For exemple, if you try to do a `Rand()` like SQL, you would type something like this :
+For example, if you try to do a `Rand()` like SQL, you would type something like this :

 ```csharp
 entity.Where(e => e.Id == new Random().Next())
 ```

-But EF does not convert it correctly in SQL.
+But EF does not convert it correctly to SQL.

 ```sql
 select * from entity where Id = <randomly-generated-number>